tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

 even though the user specified the value directly.
 These parameters are collected and added to the query by the :java:ref:`ParameterCollector<ch.tocco.nice2.persist.impl.qb2.ParameterCollector>`.

 The parameter collector is a visitor for :java:ref:`Node<ch.tocco.nice2.conditionals.tree.Node>` objects.
-It sets an unique name to all parameter nodes and collects its value.
+It sets an unique name to all parameter nodes and collects their values.
 The result can then be used to set the parameter values to the query.

 .. warning::
     It is important that only one parameter collector is used per query.
 Otherwise the parameter names are not unique and the parameter values get overwritten.
-This means that all :java:ref:`Node<ch.tocco.nice2.conditionals.tree.Node>` instances passed to ``CriteriaQueryBuilder#addCondition()`` must not already be processed by a parameter collector.
+This means that all :java:ref:`Node<ch.tocco.nice2.conditionals.tree.Node>` instances passed to ``CriteriaQueryBuilder#addCondition()`` must not have been already be processed by a parameter collector.

 Ordering
 --------